 The network itself is abstracted into a simplified topology model based on STPs and Networks.
 This model only exposes salient network characteristics at each level of scale.
 Indeed, many constructs within this abstracted topology are themselves abstracted representations of other objects.
 Networks are simple abstracted representations of large interoperating transport infrastructures.
 But knowing the details of each of the network devices in every network around the globe is not necessary to most network service functions.
 For instance, we may only be interested in knowing which network(s) are along a path to some destination and what agent(s) are responsible for reserving paths through them.
 Only certain information is necessary to make, say, a path selection decision, and so we can abstract the topology information to reflect those relationships or requirements.

+The process of creating an abstraction of resources is performed locally to each network.
+The NRM offers the NSA part of or all the network resources it controls.
+The number of resources offered may be affected by either a human-intervened process carried out by the NRM administrator and the NSA operator or an automated discovery process conditioned by topology access policies.

 The NSI Topology Model

 In order to develop and define network services – services that interact with and manipulate network resources - the NSI Architecture must posit a basic network model.– i.e. a minimal set of objects and rules that describe a simplified generic network.
 With regard to the NSI, we are most concerned with the inter-domain network topology. (see Figure 5)